 It’s an opportunity to bridge the gap between marketing tactics and solutions that work in the field.

 Not every community is at the same stage of development.
 The needs of a new development community versus the needs of a 25-year-old community with an independent living waitlist are very different.
-Knowing the different community stages and the unique needs that come with it is necessary for any agency.
+Knowing the different community stages and the unique needs that come with them is necessary for any agency.

 6. Up To Date On Industry Changes & Developments

 “Using a senior living agency that understands the changes that can be made, for instance with Google, and how it impacts a community is vitally important,” Dawn said.
-“It’ll save the community money because the agency can quickly let a community know when changes need to be made and can be made rapidly so that they don’t miss inquiries coming in when no change would result in inquiry disruption.
+“It’ll save the community money because the agency can quickly let a community know when changes need to be made and can be made rapidly.
+Therefore, they don’t miss inquiries coming in when no change would result in inquiry disruption.
 In an instance like Google’s housing policy change, being unaware of changes can directly impact if leads are being generated.
 And just understanding how new rule changes can be implemented to the advantage of the community because they understand that community.”

 7. Creative Designed For Seniors—And Only Seniors